alexqfredrickson/notes/aws/aws.md

 AWS SNS (Simple Notification Service) delivers messages asynchronously from "publishers", to "topics", to "subscribers".
 Subscribers are services like Kinesis Data Firehose, SQS, Lambda, HTTP, email, mobile push notifications, and SMS (text).

 An "SNS topic" is a communication channel between a publisher and subscriber.
 Topics can group multiple endpoints.
 Once a message is published to a topic, it cannot be deleted.
+SNS topic names are available for re-use about 60 seconds after they have been deleted.

 SNS subscribers receive all messages published to topics, or they can filter them depending on its policy.